How to watch the Kobe Bryant memorial on February 24

 - Live updates: Follow along on CBSNews.com

-Vanessa Bryant announced the plans for memorial in an Instagram post earlier this month.
+Vanessa Bryant announced the plans for memorial on Instagram earlier this month.
 In the Instagram post, she revealed that the memorial service will take place at 10 a.m. at the Staples Center in Los Angeles later this month.
 She also pointed out the significance of the date chosen, February 24, 2020 — or 2/24/20.

 "#2, #24, #20 years as a Laker and the amount of years Kob and I were together, " she wrote in the post.